-The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular it includes:
+The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and

-- · comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - · regular reviews by the finance and resources committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- · comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and resources committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; delegation of authority and segregation of duties; - · identification and management of risks.

-The board of trustees has considered the need for a specific internal audit function and has decided to appoint Afford Bond as internal auditor
+The board of trustees has considered the need for a specific internal audit function and has decided to appoint

 The auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-On a regular basis, the auditor report to the board of trustees, through the resources and audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+On a regular basis, the auditor reports to the board of trustees, through the resources and audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.